Georgekemk/Educopter/hardware/README.md

 ---

-### I2C – Barometer and PCA9685
+### I2C – Barometer BMP280 and PCA9685

 Both the **barometer** and the **PCA9685 PWM driver** are connected using the **I2C bus**.

 Advantages of I2C:

 - Multiple devices share the same bus
 - Only two signal wires are required
-- Widely supported by ArduPilot drivers

-Devices connected on I2C:

 ---